 2. Monkeys, Apes and Human

 If you understand the concept of evolution, you will know that Chimpanzees are our closest living relatives in the animal kingdom and very intelligent animals indeed.
 Find out what makes apes and other primates special, how we are all related, why apes are seriously threatened in the wild and what we can do to help them survive.
-You will also learn what the difference between monkeys and apes is and you will meet and greet our funky monkeys, friendly lemurs, loud chimpanzees and athletic gibbons.
-Finally, to enrich their daily lives you will construct food-gifts for the chimps or the gibbons.
+You will also learn what the difference between monkeys and apes is and you will meet and greet our funky monkeys, friendly lemurs, loud chimpanzees.
+Finally, to enrich their daily lives you will construct food-gifts for the monkeys.

-The duration of the above an interactive programs is 1 hour and the cost is 60 euros.
+The duration of the above interactive programs is 1 hour and the cost is 90 euro.
 Supervising parents and teachers attend session for free.
-The maximum number of participants is 30, whether for Kindergarden and Preschool groups is no more than 20.
+Maximum number of participants 30.

-In order for the participants to prepare themselves for the session, the Education Center will forward activity sheets and other information before the session.
+In order for participants to prepare before the session, please download activity sheets from the above list.

-Duration: 1 hour and a half for a group of 50 students
+Duration: 1,5 hour for a group of 50 students